camunda/camunda-docs-manual/site/src/documents/guides/installation-guide/glassfish/chapters/01-bpm-platform/02-install-on-a-vanilla-glassfish.html.md

 The following steps are required to deploy the camunda BPM platform on a Glassfish instance:

 1. Merge the shared libraries from `$GLASSFISH_DISTRIBUTION/modules/lib` into `GLASSFISH_HOME/glassfish/lib` directory (i.e. copy the content into the Glassfish library directory).
 2. Copy the jobexecutor resource adapter `$GLASSFISH_DISTRIBUTION/modules/camunda-jobexecutor-rar-$PLATFORM_VERSION.rar` into `$GLASSFISH_HOME/glassfish/domains/<domain>/autodeploy`.
-The jobexecutor recource adapter has to be deployed first because the artifact `camunda-glassfish-ear-$PLATFORM_VERSION.ear` depends on it and cannot deployed succesfully without the resource adapter.
-If you try to deploy both compoments with the auto-deploy feature in one step you should be aware that the deployment order is not defined in this case.
+The jobexecutor resource adapter has to be deployed first because the artifact `camunda-glassfish-ear-$PLATFORM_VERSION.ear` depends on it and cannot deployed successfully without the resource adapter.
+If you try to deploy both components with the auto-deploy feature in one step you should be aware that the deployment order is not defined in this case.
 Due to this we propose to startup the Glassfish to deploy initially the jobexecutor resource adapter.
 After a successful startup shutdown the Glassfish.
 3. Copy the artifact `$GLASSFISH_DISTRIBUTION/modules/camunda-glassfish-ear-$PLATFORM_VERSION.ear` into `$GLASSFISH_HOME/glassfish/domains/<domain>/autodeploy`.
 4. (optional) [Configure location of the bpm-platform.xml file](ref:/api-references/deployment-descriptors/#descriptors-bpm-platformxml-configure-location-of-the-bpm-platformxml-file)
 5. Startup the Glassfish.